Hlatsew/FUTURE_CS_03/README.md

 Overview

-This repository contains the deliverables for cyber security task 2 (2026) by the task involved performing a read-only API security analysis on the JSONPlaceholder API by identifying common risks and recommending remediation steps with the OWASP API security Top 10.
+This repository contains the deliverables for cyber security task 3 (2026) the task involved performing a read-only API security analysis on the JSONPlaceholder API by identifying common risks and recommending remediation steps with the OWASP API security Top 10.

 objectives

 1. Analyse demo/public API endpoints
 2. Identify security risks
-3. classify risk severity ( low/ meium/ high)
+3. classify risk severity ( low/ medium/ high)
 4. Explain business impact in clear language
 5. suggest actionable remediation steps
 6. document findings in a professional report